 Jim Lodoen helps businesses and entrepreneurs prepare for and resolve financial challenges whether arising from changing market conditions, excess leverage, operational issues, or unanticipated events.
 His 35 years of experience dealing with all aspects of financial distress informs his counsel to clients as they consider alternatives to preserve and maximize value, return to profitability, and to restructure the business enterprise.
 Jim also helps secured lenders, subordinated lenders, private equity firms, and portfolio companies with the structuring and restructuring of indebtedness and the monetizing of assets.

-Jim represents lenders, debtors, committees, trustees, receivers and buyers of assets in bankruptcy cases, receiverships and workouts.
-He has been involved in many high-profile insolvency matters, including his work representing the Chapter 11 Trustee and the Receiver in the legal fallout related to discovery of a $3.8 billion Ponzi scheme.
-This included the unwinding of the scheme, litigating billions of dollars of clawback claims, liquidating assets and obtaining confirmation of a Chapter 11 Plan of Liquidation.
-He also has been involved in representing buyers and sellers of distressed assets in numerous bankruptcy 363 sales, receiverships and the assignment for the benefit of creditors throughout the Midwest and United States.
+Jim represents lenders, debtors, committees, trustees, receivers, and buyers of assets in bankruptcy cases, receiverships, and workouts.
+He has been involved in many high-profile insolvency matters, including his work representing the Chapter 11 trustee and the receiver in the legal fallout related to discovery of a $3.8 billion Ponzi scheme.
+This included the unwinding of the scheme, litigating billions of dollars of clawback claims, liquidating assets and obtaining confirmation of a Chapter 11 plan of liquidation.
+He also has been involved in representing buyers and sellers of distressed assets in numerous bankruptcy 363 sales, receiverships, and the assignment for the benefit of creditors throughout the Midwest and U.S.